Abu Bakar Hamzah

-Abu Bakar Hamzah is a Malaysian politician who has served as Member of the Perlis State Executive Council (EXCO) in the Perikatan Nasional (PN) state administration under Menteri Besar Mohd Shukri Ramli since November 2024 and Member of the Perlis State Legislative Assembly (MLA) for Kuala Perlis since November 2022.
+Abu Bakar bin Hamzah is a Malaysian politician who has served as Menteri Besar of Perlis since December 2025.
+He had served as Member of the Perlis State Executive Council (EXCO) in the Perikatan Nasional (PN) state administration under Menteri Besar Mohd Shukri Ramli since November 2024 and Member of the Perlis State Legislative Assembly (MLA) for Kuala Perlis since November 2022.
 He is a member of the Malaysian United Indigenous Party (BERSATU), a component party of the PN coalition.
 He is State Deputy Chairman I of PN of Perlis, State Chairman of BERSATU of Perlis and Division Chief of BERSATU of Kangar.